hirnlego/repetita-versio/README.md

 - **Decay:** controls the delay feedback amount, the higher the value the smeared is the wet signal.
 Noon is a good amount to let the delay tail fade slowly;

 ### Comb filter zone (loop sync off)

 Also when loop sync is off, if the loop length is really short (< 10ms) the looper acts as a comb filter:

-- **Size:** between approximately 1 and 2 o'clock the loop length is sufficiently short to allow the production of a comb filter-like sound, especially with **Decay** dialed high.
+- **Size:** between approximately 1 and 2 o'clock the loop length is sufficiently short to allow the generation of a comb filter-like sound, especially with **Decay** dialed high.
 Going ccw past noon produced a different and grittier result, given that the looper is going backwards.
-    Interesting results can be achieved when reaching the lower boundary between approximately 10 and 11 o'clock, just before the loop gets too long and disperse;
+    Interesting results can be achieved when reaching the lower boundary between approximately 10 and 11 o'clock, just before the loop gets long again;
 - **Decay:** the higher the amount, the more prominent is the effect;
 - **Rate:** dialing the right amount can produce a flanged sound, otherwise it easier for the wet signal to get destroyed: at higher amounts the sound gets